-Inventions and Patents.
 During a student's course of study, he or she may participate in research or other work which leads to an invention or discovery.
 These inventions or discoveries are the property of the University.
 The University's Inventions and Patent Policy is applicable to student inventions with respect to the definition of inventions covered, resolution of disputes, and the division of proceeds, including the determination of the inventor(s) share of any proceeds.
 Under this policy, a program exists to determine patentability and commercial value of each invention.
-Advice and guidance regarding this policy are available from the Office of Technology Asset Management.
+Further information can be found at the Office of Research and Sponsored Programs' website under WFU Reynolda Campus Policies https://research.wfu.edu/office-information/policies/.